-Eliza Knight laughed out loud when she first discovered the letters hidden behind the mirror of her newly purchased antique vanity table.
+Eliza Knight laughed out loud when she first discovered the letters hidden behind the mirror of her newly purchased antique vanity.
 It had to be a joke, right?
-How was it possible for famed novelist Jane Austen to correspond with a fictional character she created?
 Or had the most romantic figure in English literature been a real person?

 Her enthusiastic research leads her not to an English manor house but to the two hundred year old Virginia horse farm owned by Fitzwilliam Darcy.
 Was his ancestor the Mr. Darcy of Pride and Prejudice?
 Eliza is determined to find out.

 In the midst of the old plantation’s heritage week and charity Rose Ball, Fitz Darcy spins an epic tale of adventure, romance… and time travel.
-The cynical New Yorker is more than skeptical.
-Does he think her a fool?
-Her cynicism aside, by the time the soft spoken Virginian quietly ends the story with his escape from Jane Austen’s naval captain brother, Eliza is convinced that he is the embodiment of Austen’s Mr. Darcy.
+In spite of her New York cynicism, by the time the soft spoken Virginian ends the story, Eliza is convinced that he is the embodiment of Austen’s Mr. Darcy.

 To her great surprise and dismay Eliza finds herself falling in love with the enigmatic horseman.
 It appears, too that he is falling in love with her; but can the man who loved Jane Austen really be in love with ordinary Eliza Knight?

 imaginative and very different.
 It's new and fresh and endearing.
 Well done!
 Ann Channon